verana-labs/verifiable-trust-vpr-spec/spec.md

 ```

-The TRUST_REGISTRY type permissions are created by the Credential Schema owner.
+The ECOSYSTEM type permissions are created by the Credential Schema owner.
 All other permissions are created by running a Validation Process.

 A Validation Process (VP) is a process which involves an [[ref: applicant]] (which is the [[ref: controller]] of validation entry stored in a validation [[ref: keeper]]), a [[ref: validator]] permission, and optional fees plus transaction fees.